mvklingeren/sk8r/static/patterns/from-traditional-to-kubernetes.md

-# From Traditional Hosting to Kubernetes Mastery
+# From traditional hosting to Kubernetes mastery

 A progressive guide to evolving your application deployment from simple hosting to a fully production-ready Kubernetes setup.

 ---

-## Level 0: Where You Are Now
+## Level 0: Where are you now?

-### Traditional Hosting
+### Traditional hosting

 Most developers start here.
 You have: